 He works with groups and with people on a one to one basis.

-He has practiced meditation for over fifteen years.
-He is a member and former chairperson of the Mindfulness Teachers Association of Ireland and currently sits on the supervision subcommittee.
-He has trained as a mindfulness supervisor and in the use of MBI:TAC with the Mindfulness Network (University of Bangor).
+He has practiced meditation since 2005.
+He is a member and former chairperson of the Mindfulness Teachers Association of Ireland and currently sits on the supervision subcommittee of the MTAI.
+He has trained as a mindfulness supervisor and in the use of MBI:TAC.

 Barry worked for over ten years as a corporate lawyer and has significant experience facilitating mindfulness and compassion training for organisations in a variety of contexts.